cristinabarnutiu/SuperheroApp/README.md

 # SuperheroApp

-A web app for the favorite superheroes using Angular, Bootstrap and ASP.NET Core Framework
+A web app which manages my kids favorite superheroes and uses Angular, Bootstrap and ASP.NET Core Framework

-This app was built based on the Udemy tutorial https://www.udemy.com/course/build-an-app-with-aspnet-core-and-angular-from-scratch/
+This app was built for training purposes only and is based on Neil Cummings' tutorial from Udemy: https://www.udemy.com/course/build-an-app-with-aspnet-core-and-angular-from-scratch/